xph9876/RNA-mediated_DSB_repair/analyze_nhej/README.md

 * `--anchor_mismatches`: Maximum number of mismatches allowed on the left/right anchor sequences.
 Reads with more than the allowed number of mismatches on the left/right anchor will be discarded.
 The mismatches on the left/right are counted separately.

 * `--subst_type`: Whether to keep or ignore alignment substitutions.
-If ignoring aligment substitutions, the corresponding nucleotide on the read is replaced with the reference sequence nucleotide.
+If ignoring alignment substitutions, the corresponding nucleotide on the read is replaced with the reference sequence nucleotide.

 * `--construct`: Name of construct (e.g., Sense, Antisense, etc.,).
 Used only in the library metadata.